 It is deeply frustrating to invest time and hope into mental health care without seeing any changes in a child’s mood or behavior.
 For a teen struggling with complex challenges like trauma, substance abuse, or eating disorders, sitting face-to-face with an adult can feel intensely intimidating.

-When previous attempts at counseling stall, it typically means the format did not match the their specific clinical needs.
+When previous attempts at counseling stall, it typically means the format did not match their specific clinical needs.
 Traditional individual therapy often faces several common roadblocks:

 - Time Constraints: A standard 45-minute weekly session is rarely enough time to build the trust necessary to foster self-awareness.